cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 ## Step 7 - Deploy a TLS Ingress Resource

-With all the pre-requisite configuration in place, we can now do the pieces to request the TLS certificate.
+With all the prerequisite configuration in place, we can now do the pieces to request the TLS certificate.
 There are two primary ways to do this: using annotations on the ingress with [`ingress-shim`](../../../usage/ingress/) or directly creating a certificate resource.